Stochastic Mean-field Theory for Conditional Spin Squeezing by Homodyne Probing of Atom-Cavity Photon Dressed States: Supplemental Results

-In the main text, we study the influence of the atomic decay, the atomic dephasing and the number of atoms on spin squeezing, and discussed the effect of the detection efficiency of the photondetector in Appendix~\ref{sec:InfDetEff}.
-In the presence of the individual atomic dissipation, the spin squeezing parameter first decreases and then increases, and can be fitted with the function $\xi^2_z(t)=A/(k_1t+1)+(1-A)e^{k_2t}$.
-Except for the the squeezing and anti-squeezing rate $k_1$, $k_2$, we can also extract the minimal squeezing parameter $\xi^2_z(\tau)$ and the corresponding time $\tau=2W(s)/k_2-1/k_1$ (with the abbreviation $s\equiv[k_2/(2k_1)]\sqrt{\frac{A}{1-A}\frac{k_1}{k_2}e^{\frac{k_2}{k_1}}}$).
-Here, $W(s)$ is a Lambert W function.
+We study the influence of the atomic decay, the atomic dephasing, the number of atoms on spin squeezing, and discuss the effect of the detection efficiency of the photo-detectors in Appendix.~\ref{sec:InfDetEff}.
+In the presence of the individual atomic dissipation, the spin squeezing parameter first decreases and then increases in time, which can be well fitted by $\xi_z^2(t)=A/(1+k_1 t) + (1-A)e^{k_2 t}$.
+From this expression, we extract the squeezing rate $k_1$, the anti-squeezing rate $k_2$, the minimal squeezing parameter $\xi^2_z(\tau)$ and the corresponding optimal time $\tau$, where $\tau=2W(s)/k_2-1/k_1$ with $s\equiv[k_2/(2k_1)]\sqrt{\frac{A}{1-A}\frac{k_1}{k_2}e^{\frac{k_2}{k_1}}}$ and $W(s)$ being the Lambert W function.

+Figure.~\ref{fig:verif} shows the dependence of $k_1$ and $k_2$ on different system parameters.
+As the decay rate $\gamma$ and the dephasing rate $\chi$ of the individual atom increase, the squeezing rate $k_1$ decreases while the anti-squeezing rate $k_2$ increases [Fig.~\ref{fig:verif}(a,b)].
+In contrast, increasing atom number $N$ and detection efficiency of photo-detectors $\eta$ enhances the squeezing rate $k_1$ and suppresses the anti-squeezing rate $k_2$ [Fig.~\ref{fig:verif}(c,d)], demonstrating that the detrimental effects of dissipation can be partially compensated by increasing the atom number and improving the detection efficiency.

-Here, we study the influence of different parameters on $\xi^2_z(\tau)$ and $\tau$[Fig.~\ref{fig:minsqu}].
-As the individual atomic decay rate $\gamma$ increases within few MHz, $\xi^2_z(\tau)$ increases from about $0.3$ to $1.0$, and $\tau$ decreases from $6$ $\mu$s to almost zero [Fig.~\ref{fig:minsqu}(a)].
-As the individual atomic dephasing rate $\chi$ increases within tens of MHz, $\xi^2_z(\tau)$ increases from about $0.2$ to $0.4$, and $\tau$ decreases from $10$ $\mu$s to $3$ $\mu$s [Fig.~\ref{fig:minsqu}(b)].
-Thus, the atomic dephasing deteriorates the spin squeezing more strongly than dephasing, see also Fig. 3 of the main text.
+Figure.~\ref{fig:minsqu} further summarizes the dependence of the minimal squeezing parameter $\xi^2_z(\tau)$.
+As the individual atomic decay rate $\gamma$ increases within a few MHz, $\xi^2_z(\tau)$ increases from about $0.3$ to $1.0$, while $\tau$ decreases from $6$ $\mu$s to nearly zero [Fig.~\ref{fig:minsqu}(a)].
+As the individual atomic dephasing rate $\chi$ increases within tens of kHz, $\xi^2_z(\tau)$ increases from about $0.1$ to $0.4$, and $\tau$ decreases from $10$ $\mu$s to $3$ $\mu$s [Fig.~\ref{fig:minsqu}(b)].
+Thus, the atomic dephasing deteriorates the spin squeezing more strongly than decay, see also Fig.~\ref{fig:con_spin_squeezing}.
+In contrast, as the number of atoms $N$ increases from $4\times 10^4$ to $10^5$, $\xi^2_z(\tau)$ decreases from about $0.6$ to about $0.35$, and $\tau$ increases from $6$ $\mu$s to $12$ $\mu$s [Fig.~\ref{fig:minsqu}(c)].
+As the detection efficiency $\eta$ increases from $0.12$ to unity, $\xi^2_z(\tau)$ decreases exponentially from about $0.8$ to $0.1$, and $\tau$ increases from $5.5$ $\mu$s to the saturated value $8$ $\mu$s [Fig.~\ref{fig:minsqu}(d)].